 sample ISEE synonym question "transpire"

 The Verbal Reasoning section (VR) is comprised of synonym and sentence completion questions.
-In reality, this section is mostly a test of a student’s vocabulary, which is generally built over time by continuously reading challenging material.
+In practice, this section is mostly a test of a student’s vocabulary, which is generally built over time by continuously reading challenging material.

-Quantitative Reasoning – Most Challenging Section with Biggest Improvement
+Quantitative Reasoning – Most Challenging Section

 Sample ISEE upper level quantitative reasoning question